• What is Copywriting?

 The software also has a robust analytics section, allowing you to see where people are dropping off in your quiz or survey (and probably where you need to tweak a question), as well as other important information about how people interact with them.

-While Interact does have a free tier, not all of the features I’ve mentioned are available in that tier.
+While Interact does have a free tier, not all the features I’ve mentioned are available in that tier.
 The next level up isn’t too expensive, but do be sure to put in some effort and make your quizzes and surveys as effective as they can be to make sure you justify the expense.
 (You know my philosophy: A software has to pay for itself to justify using it!)

-You’ll want to put some time and energy into creating, optimizing, and promoting your quizzes and surveys, but these could turn out to be very effective ways to generate attention from prospective clients, get them into your email funnel, and then sell them on your services.
+You’ll want to put some time and energy into creating, optimizing, and promoting your quizzes and surveys.
+But these could turn out to be very effective ways to generate attention from prospective clients, get them into your email funnel, and then sell them on your services.

-Your turn!
 What other ideas do you have for surveys and quizzes that prospective clients would love?
 Let us know in the comments below!

-Last Updated on December 9, 2022
+Last Updated on November 27, 2023

 Filed Under: Business Development Tagged With: land work, Lead generation, marketing